Preferences - Contacts

 Classification(s)

-Classifications can be defined in the Classification window in the Preferences.
-A classification consists of a code and a name: the code is used to identify the classification in the system, and the name is used to view and choose the classification in the user interface.
+Classifications are used to categorize customers and other contacts.
+A classification consists of a code and a name.
+The code is used to identify the classification in the system and the name is used to view and choose the classification in the user interface.

 Contact types

-In the Contact type preferences you can define the contact sub types available for contacts.
-Contact types and contact sub types are used to categorize the contacts: for example, the contacts could be divided into customers, asset managers, custodians and counters.
+In the Contact type preferences, you can define the contact subtypes available for contacts.
+Contact types and contact subtypes are used to categorize the contacts: For example, the contacts could be divided into customers, asset managers, custodians, and counters.

 Contact types

-For contacts, contact type is mandatory information.
-Available contact types come from the system and allow you to choose from Customer, Asset manager, Counterparty, Accountant, Issuer, Custody and Lead.
-Contact types are fixed since certain functionality is linked to the contact type: for example, only "Customers" can own portfolios and can be selected on the Overview, and "Counterparties", "Issuers" and "Custodies" are listed in the corresponding fields throughout the system.
+Contact types are fixed since certain FA Back functionality is linked to the contact type: only "Customers" can own portfolios and can be selected on the Overview, and "Counterparties", "Issuers" and "Custodies" are listed in the corresponding fields throughout the system.
+However, you can rename a contact type in Preference → Content and translations → Translations.

 Contact subtypes